eugene-eeo/gpdb/README.rst

   this is far from the truth, but for simplicity we will make this assumption.
 - All nodes send messages at specific times.
+- Nodes will not send messages to those that they have received messages from, or those which they have already sent to.

 What is being measured is the number of iterations/ticks required in order to make every peer/node aware of the message.